yschaeff/raddr_switch/doc/protocol.md

 I think it is conceivable to use only one pin on the MCU.
 That might depend on how fast the chip is able to switch from input to output.
-Individual RABI's connected together serially will for a 'pack'.
+Individual RABI's connected together serially will form a 'pack'.

 ```